 - Meet with the group, giving each of your three friends a quart of the soup you’re created, having them do the same.
 Everybody leaves with 3 different soup varieties to make a total of 4 assorted soups you’ll now have in your stockpile.
 (How sweet is that??!)

 - If needed, repackage your soups into smaller serving size containers and place into the freezer.
-To serve, thaw soup in refrigeration, reheat and enjoy!
+To serve, thaw the soup in refrigeration, reheat over low heat and enjoy!

-This could be done with so many different dishes – pastas, casseroles, meat dishes, skillet meals, etc. You’re only limited by your imagination and food budget.
+This a food swap can be done with so many different dishes – pastas, casseroles, meat dishes, skillet meals, etc. You’re only limited by your imagination and food budget.